open-turo/nibel/README.md

 }
 ```

-### Defining a screen with args
+### Declaring a screen with args

-Nibel makes it easy to define screens with arguments in a type-safe manner.
-Just use the class of your `Parcelable` args in the `@UiEntry` annotation.
+For screens with arguments, just pass the class of your `Parcelable` args in the `@UiEntry` annotation.
 ```kotlin
 @UiEntry(
   type = ImplementationType.Composable,